 - The first aid kit will contain disposable rubber gloves for reviewing of open wounds.

 - If a player/cheerleader sustains an injury that stops the game or if a player/cheerleader requests help, the coach will render aid to the player/cheerleader.
 The coach will determine the nature and severity of the injury.
-If the player/cheerleader has a minor laceration or abrasion and simple bandaging can control the bleeding, the coach will treat the injury.
+If the player/cheerleader has a minor laceration or abrasion and simple bandaging can control the bleeding, the coach can treat the injury or ask the parent for assistance.
 If a player/cheerleader receives a minor strain or sprain and the injury can be treated with ice, the coach will call for assistance from the parent/guardian.
 It is not the responsibility of the coach to treat the severe bleeding, possible bone fracture, dislocations.
-In these cases 911 shall be called for emergency medical assistance.
+In these cases, 911 shall be called for emergency medical assistance.

-- All incident/accident reports shall be reported to the current T.C.Y.F.L.
-Director of Insurance and the current T.C.Y.F.L.
+- All incident/accident reports shall be reported to the T.C.Y.F.L.
 V.P. of Cheerleading within 48 hours of the incident/accident.